Relations with Stakeholders

 Health, safety and environment

-Each Addressee has to abstain from carrying out their duties under the effects of alcohol or drugs, or substances that cause similar effects, and consuming such substance while working.
+Each single Addressee has to abstain from carrying out their duties under the effects of alcohol or drugs, or substances that cause similar effects, and consuming such substance while working.

 Cases of chronic addiction to alcohol or drugs that affect the performance of work and can disturb the normal performance of the same will be considered in a similar manner to the above.

-Within the framework of its own activities, the Group undertakes to contribute to the development and wellbeing of the community in which it operates, and pursue the aim of reducing environmental impact through innovation and progress.
+Within the framework of its own activities, the Group undertakes to contribute to the development and well-being of the community in which it operates, and pursue the aim of reducing environmental impact through innovation and progress.

 Rules of conduct in relations with the Public Administration

-In this respect, offering sums of money or other means of payment to public officials or representatives of public services with the aim of influencing their performance of their duties is prohibited.
+In this respect, offering sums of money or other means of payment to public officials or representatives of public Services with the aim of influencing their performance of their duties is prohibited.

-Acts of courtesy, such as free gives and offers of hospitality towards representatives of the Public Administration or civil servants are permitted provide they are modest in value and such that they are considered normal for such relations, and such that they do not compromise the integrity and reputation, and do not influence the Addressee’s impartiality of judgement.
+Acts of courtesy, such as free gives and offers of hospitality towards representatives of the public administration or civil servants are permitted provide they are modest in value and such that they are considered normal for such relations, and such that they do not compromise the integrity and reputation, and do not influence the Addressee’s impartiality of judgement.

 In any case, such expenditure always has to be authorised according to specific company procedures that are appropriately documented.

-Similarly, directors, employees and collaborators cannot receive free gifts or accept favourable treatment, unless such is considered to be within the limits of normal acts of courtesy and in any case of modest value.
+In the same way, officers, employees and collaborators cannot receive free gifts or accept favourable treatment, unless such is considered to be within the limits of normal acts of courtesy and in any case of modest value.
 The legislation relating to gifts, whether promised of offered, and receipt of the same, also applies in countries where offering goods of a high value is customary.

 Rules of conduct for Authorities and Public Institutions